 2 tablespoons coconut oil, melted

-1/2 cup grass-fed kefir (yogurt or dairy free yogurt would also work)
+½ cup grass-fed kefir or 5 oz dairy free yogurt

 splash of vanilla extract

 optional toppings or mix-ins

 ½ cup frozen blueberries

 In a large bowl, add the oat flour, baking powder, cinnamon and salt.
 Whisk to combine.